WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details><summary>Use this API to set a custom session attribute.</summary>

 Parameters:
--  name is a string containing the name of the attribute
+- name is a string containing the name of the attribute.
-- value is a string containing the value for the attribute
+- value is a string containing the value for the attribute.
-- callback is a function which expects an (SDKError value)
+- callback is a function that expects an (SDKError value).

-If an empty string is passed, the customer id is reset.
+When an empty string is passed, the customer ID is reset.
 An SDKError value is returned.

 ```
 var attributeName = "ClientDemo";